isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <p> Repeat this song with other shapes such as circles, rectangles and triangles and ask your child if they can notice and name any differences between their characteristics!</p>

 The full song lyrics can be found here: [https://go.gov.sg/weareshapessonglyrics](https://go.gov.sg/weareshapessonglyrics)

+<b><p>Tips for Parents:</p></b>
+<p> The repetitive nature of the song helps with pattern recognition and rhythm synchronisation.
+The catchy rhythm helps your child remember what they are learning, and they will be singing about the different properties of shapes in no time!</p>

 <a href="#lp-amazingbody"> The Amazing Body: Let's Explore My Body!</a>